 Watercolors can be controlled to a certain extent, but there is always an element of surprise.

-It is so much fun to let the watercolor do its own thing.
-There is the wonderful
+It is so much fun to let the watercolors do their thing.
+There is a wonderful suspense and anticipation, as the colors flow and create their own special beauty.

-In the joy of springtime, I did three watercolor flower paintings, Echinacea, some Colorful Poppies and Bearded Iris.
+Paint the joy of springtime with three watercolor flower paintings, Echinacea, some Colorful Poppies and Bearded Iris.

-After the flowers are dry float in a light background of blue and yellow.
+**When the flowers are dry, float in a light background of blue and yellow.

 Soften the edges of the highlight areas to make a